igoose1/postlinkbot/README.md

 # Simple Telegram bot to get link of post or message

-Telegram makes possible to share links to redirect to the message from public channel or chat.
+Telegram makes possible to share links to redirect to the message from public channel.
 What Telegram did bad is some its clients (e.g. official Telegram for Android) don't have this function.

 This simple bot written in Python was created with the function to overcome the lack.
 It requires Python3.7 (sorry for using `f'{foo}'` but it's awesome) and python-telegram-bot